-Looking for haunted and spooky things to do in Edinburgh Scotland?
+Looking for haunted and spooky things to do in Edinburgh, Scotland?
 The capital of Scotland and Europe’s most haunted city, Edinburgh bears a grim and horrible past just waiting to be discovered.
 Edinburgh showcases its haunted, scary and spookiest places through gruesome supernatural stories and outright terrifying attractions.

 With a history burdened by brutal witch trials, the ghastly plague epidemic and scads of tormenting, fear-inducing serial killers, the city is a dark tourist’s dream destination.